kaileywaal/watch-party/README.md

 # Weather Wars Application

+This application was built in response to regular conversations I have with various family members regarding the weather.
+Specifically, they don't agree with me when I tell them that it is SO cloudy where they live and SO much sunnier where I live (I'll let you guess who lives where based on the DATA 😜)

+(Was it spiteful to build an entire application just to prove a point?

+...
+No comment.)

+## Testing the Live Application

+You can view this application live [here](https://watch-party-96bl.onrender.com)

+(I'm aware that its not even remotely cute.
+It's an MVP!!
+[Here's an eyeball palette cleanser](https://kaileywaal.com/) if you need it.)

+## What it does

+The app collects data from several locations and stores this data in a SQLite database.
+Currently the location options are limited to locations where said family members live, though a future, less self-indulgent iteration could expand the locations available so it could actually be useful to other people 😉.

+It performs analysis on the weather data retrieved to answer a simple question: out of all possible hours that it _could_ be sunny (AKA when it is not night time), what percentage of the time is it ACTUALLY sunny?

+On the web, users can select two locations to compare.
+They will see historical data for both, with the "winner" for that particular day highlighted in green.

-## Application Testing
+## Application Features

 This application was built for CSCA-5028 (Applications of Software Architecture for Big Data).
-The following is an explanation of what is included in the project, outlined according to the project rubric.
+The following is an explanation of the project's features, outlined according to the project rubric.

 ### Web application basic form, reporting

 - Built in Flask.
-I chose Flask because it is a simple UI that does not require any dynamic interactions (in which case I would have used a JavaScript library).
-Since it is simply reporting on data that has already been collected and analyzed, a simple UI with Flask made the most sense.
 - Source code can be found in applications/web/app.py

 ### Data collection